 Can I get in legal trouble if I don’t practice “social distancing?”

 The province is starting to crack down on rule violations.
-In August, they brought in measures giving police and other provincial enforcement officers the ability to issue $2,000 tickets for organizers of public gatherings that break the rules.
-Authorities can also now give $200 tickets to people not following the rules at large gatherings or in businesses during the pandemic.
+Police and provincial bylaw officers can issue $2,000 tickets to event organizers and restaurants and pubs that break the rules.
+Authorities can also give ~$200 tickets to people not following mask wearing requirements or the rules at gatherings or in businesses during the pandemic.

 Is the courthouse open?
 If I have a case coming up, will it be postponed?